-So to supplement the project we created some promotional swag to sell: patches, bumper stickers, dog tags – and we published a book, the GPP Reader.
-Which you can still download for free.
-I’ll put a link here on the site.
-And now that I think of it, we also published a hardcover limited edition set of all of the GPP broadsides.
+So to supplement the project we created some promotional swag to sell: patches, bumper stickers, dog tags – and we published a book, the GPP Reader, which you can now download for free.
+And now that I think of it, we also published a hardcover limited edition set of the first year of GPP broadsides.
 I think there were only 26 copies.
 If you got your hands on one of those, consider yourself lucky.

-To show you how much money were weren’t making, the GPP Reader was primarily funded by a patron who sold a couple of her dad’s collectable poker chips to pay for the printing.
+To show you how much money we weren’t making, the GPP Reader was primarily funded by a patron who sold a couple of her dad’s collectible poker chips to pay for the printing.
 That’s how rolling in dough we were.
 You’ve probably heard of Internet startups getting venture capital funding – we were getting pawn shop funding.

 But a lot of people were eager to help, not only hiding broadsides, buying our promotional treasures, submitting poems and voting, but we after a while we also had professionals designing broadsides for free.
 And Bill roped in a few printers to do broadside runs, though the bulk of the printing was done by one man and one machine.
 Overall though, something about the idea really caught people’s imagination, just like we knew it would.